seanhealy/LightPhoneProxy/README.md

 LightPhoneProxy also currently requires a Twilio account with a _proxy_ number for each contact you wish to converse with setup in `config.json`.
 There is no reason why [many people couldn't share these proxy numbers](https://github.com/seanhealy/LightPhoneProxy/issues/1) so I'm planning on figuring that restriction out as with more people using it the phone number cost per user would be lower.

+Twilio also requires the use of webhooks so you will either need to open a port through your router or use a tool like [ngrok](https://ngrok.com).

 ## Contributing

 Please open an issue if you have any ideas.
 I'd like to get this to the point where it could be a simple application.